-State unemployment taxes are paid to this Department, deposited into a trust fund, and may only be used for the payment of benefits.
+State unemployment taxes are paid to this department, deposited into a trust fund, and can only be used for the payment of benefits.
 The state tax is payable on the taxable wage base paid to each worker in a calendar year.
-Vermont's taxable wage base schedule can be found on our website at www.labor.vermont.gov.
+Vermont's taxable wage base schedule can be found on our website at www.labor.vermont.gov and an employer's Vermont tax rate is explained below.

 Federal unemployment taxes are paid to the Internal Revenue Service and are used to pay for the cost of administration of the state programs, the federal cost of extended benefits, and to make loans when state unemployment trust funds experience shortfalls and have to borrow to pay benefits.
-The federal tax is payable on the first \$7,000 of wages paid to each employee during each calendar year and the FUTA tax is currently 6.0% on the taxable wage base paid to each worker in a calendar year.
+The federal tax is payable on the first \$7000 of wages paid to each employee during each calendar year and the FUTA tax is currently 6.0% on the taxable wage base paid to each worker in a calendar year.
 When you pay your state unemployment taxes on time, you receive a tax credit of 5.4% on your FUTA tax.
 That means the federal unemployment tax rate will be .6% instead of 6.0%.
-The federal tax credit is applicable regardless of the state tax rate, provided state taxes are paid on time.
+The federal tax credit is applicable regardless of the state tax rate provided state taxes are paid on time.

-On an annual basis, the Department and IRS conduct a cross match to ensure that employers are paying both taxes.
+On an annual basis, the department and IRS conduct a cross match to ensure that employers are paying both taxes.
 Payment of state unemployment taxes in a timely manner reduces the federal unemployment tax rate from 6.0% to .6%, so it is important to pay your state unemployment taxes on time.